MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-teradata-getting-started.md

 -   A fast hard drive with at least 100 GB available– enough disk space to temporarily store the data being analyzed if desired
 -   Teradata ODBC drivers and the Teradata Parallel Transporter installed from the Teradata 14.10 client installer, with a high-speed connection (100 Mbps or above) to a Teradata Database running version 14.10 [If you are using Teradata 14.0, the in-Teradata computation functionality will not be available.]

 More detailed descriptions of the Teradata component requirements are provided in the [*Microsoft R Server Client Installation Guide for Teradata*](http://go.microsoft.com/fwlink/?LinkID=698572&clcid=0x409).
-Note that the R Productivity Environment client (an Integrated Development Environment for R) runs on Windows workstations only.

 ## Setting Up the Sample Data